MRU-COMP1502-201901/COMP-1502-001-W19/assignment/1/assignment1.md

       * Shots
    * You are welcome to use this file format, or to adapt your own if you would like to record the information differently.
 Note that it is assumed that each field will not contain commas (so no comma after Calgary in Calgary AB) and will not contain any double quotes.

-### Interface
+### Menu

-In the interface class (Main) there are several stub methods provided, which will allow you to connect your code to the menu.
+In the menu class (Main) there are several stub methods provided, which will allow you to connect your code to the menu.
 In particular you will need to:

 * List all of the player's roster information
 * List all of the player's statistics information